Marley0523/gmod.github.io/wiki/GMOD_Community_Support.md

 GMOD and NESCent.
-One of NESCent's goals is to promote the adoption of GMOD for data management, analysis, and visualization needs for the genome-scale information being generated in [evolutionary research](Category:Evolution "Category:Evolution"), in particular for emerging model organisms.
-This initiative includes extending the functionality of GMOD tools for evolutionary applications, particularly in the areas of managing and visualizing information about genotypic variation, [phenotypic variation](Category:Phenotypes "Category:Phenotypes"), and phylogenetics.
+One of NESCent's goals is to promote the adoption of GMOD for data management, analysis, and visualization needs for the genome-scale information being generated in [evolutionary research](Category%3AEvolution "Category%3AEvolution"), in particular for emerging model organisms.
+This initiative includes extending the functionality of GMOD tools for evolutionary applications, particularly in the areas of managing and visualizing information about genotypic variation, [phenotypic variation](Category%3APhenotypes "Category%3APhenotypes"), and phylogenetics.

 ## <span id="Please_share_your_feedback" class="mw-headline">Please share your feedback</span>